bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/dropdown.md

 ### Dropup

-Turn your dropdown menu into a drop-up menu by setting the `dropup` prop.
+Turn your dropdown menu into a drop-up menu by setting the `placement` prop.

 <<< DEMO ./demo/DropdownDropup.vue#template{vue-html}

 ### Drop start or end

-Turn your dropdown menu into a drop-end menu by setting the `dropend` prop.
-Or, turn it into a drop-start menu by setting the `dropstart` prop to true.
+Turn your dropdown menu into a drop-end or drop-start menu by setting the `placement` prop.

-The order of precedence is top -> start -> end -> bottom.

 <<< DEMO ./demo/DropdownStartEnd.vue#template{vue-html}